WomensLaw serves and supports all survivors, no matter their sex or gender.

 It is important to know that you do not need to prove this requirement if:

-• you are under 18.
-Minors do not have to cooperate with authorities although you can if you want to;1 or
+• you were under 18 when any of the trafficking occurred.
+Minors do not have to contact or cooperate with authorities – although you can if you want to;1 or

 • you have suffered psychological or physical trauma, and are unable to cooperate with law enforcement because of that trauma.
 In this case, you may qualify for the “trauma exception” to this requirement.2

-Everyone else must show that they at least tried to be helpful with any “reasonable requests” from law enforcement.3 Whether a request is “reasonable” depends on the particular situation.
-Things that will be considered include:
+Everyone else must show that they at least tried to be helpful with any “reasonable requests” from law enforcement.

-• general law enforcement practices (what law enforcement usually does when catching and prosecuting criminals);
+• general law enforcement practices – in other words, what law enforcement usually does when catching and prosecuting criminals;

-• your circumstances regarding fear, physical and mental trauma, and your age and maturity.4
+• your circumstances regarding fear, physical and mental trauma, cultural or moral objections to the request, and your age and maturity.4

 For example, if law enforcement asks you to do something that puts your life in jeopardy, this could be seen as an unreasonable request.
 However, it is ultimately up to USCIS to decide if what law enforcement asked you to do is reasonable or not.

-If you are working with law enforcement, the easiest way to fulfill this requirement is with the law enforcement endorsement.
-If, however, law enforcement has asked you to do something unreasonable, you can still meet this requirement if you show you were willing to provide other help.
+If you are working with law enforcement, the easiest way to prove you fulfill this requirement is with the law enforcement declaration.
+If, however, law enforcement has asked you to do something unreasonable, you can still prove you meet this requirement in other ways, if you show you were willing to provide other help.

-To avoid USCIS denying your case and possibly putting you or your family members into immigration court proceedings, it is safer for you and your family to work with an attorney with experience in T visa cases.
+To better understand and prepare for this cooperation requirement, and to avoid USCIS denying your case in general, it is safer for you and your family to work with an attorney with experience in T visa cases.
 Use our Finding a Lawyer page to find a lawyer in your state.
 You can also ask one of the national immigration organization on our National Organizations - Immigration page to help find you a lawyer.

 Requirement 3: You are in the United States, a U.S. territory, American Samoa, or a port of entry of any of these because of human trafficking.

-As long as you are here because you were trafficked to the U.S., you may be able to get T visa status even if you are no longer being forced to work or provide sex.
+As long as you are here because you were trafficked into or within the U.S., its territories, or American Samoa, you may be able to get T visa status even if you are no longer being forced to work or provide sex acts.
 This is especially true if you recently escaped or were released from the trafficking situation.
 If you escaped the trafficking a long time ago, you must show you are still in the United States because of the severe trafficking you experienced.
 For example, if you are frightened to leave the U.S. because the traffickers are threatening to hurt you in your homeland, you may be able to get T visa status even though you are no longer under their physical control.
-If USCIS believes you could have left the U.S., however, they may decide that you no longer qualify for a T visa.1
+Similarly, if you experienced serious trauma or other harm because of the trafficking situation and have not been able to access victim services to recover yet, but are planning to start, you may also be able to get a T visa as someone still in the US because of the effects of trafficking.

 Requirement 4: You would suffer "extreme hardship involving unusual and severe harm" if removed or forced to leave.